 Street vendors sell the best regional crafts.
 At Plaza Santo Domingo, look for artisans displaying beaded necklaces made from small chirilla seeds.
 Or try on mochilas, handbags that indigenous Colombians weave from natural and brown-dyed wool....

 la No. 36 44, Universidad de Cartagena, Cartagena, Bolívar, Colombia

-Casa San Agustín occupies three whitewashed colonial buildings sheltered from the bustling streets of Old Town Cartagena.
-A former aqueduct, the structure includes a swimming pool tunneling through its stately remnants.
-Inside, common...
+Occupying three whitewashed colonial buildings sheltered from the bustling streets of Old Town Cartagena, Casa San Agustín sits on the site of a former aqueduct and channels its heritage with a swimming pool that tunnels through its stately...

 Tayrona National Natural Park has become such a popular destination during typical vacation periods that authorities have had to limit admission.
 But an off-season visit offers singular luxuries like miles of all-but-solitary beaches, jungle...

 - 1 Travel News The World’s Happiest Country Is All About Reading, Coffee, and Saunas

 - 2 Travel News “Unbearable” Crowds Force California Town to Restrict Access to Poppy Bloom